aies-author-2025/techops/template/application documentation.md

 #### Robustness

-< Add outlier detection and all possible post analysis, whr are the criticalities>
+<-- Add outlier detection and all possible post analysis, what are the criticalities -->

 **Robustness Measures:**
 - Adversarial training, stress testing, redundancy, error handling, and domain adaptation.